Add a dash of easy, homemade Seasoned Salt to just about anything to give it a boost of savory flavor. No thickeners or sugar!

 - Hard boiled eggs – slice, season, eat.

-- Meats – season chicken, pork or steak then grill or saute away.
+- Meat – season chicken, pork, steak, salmon, or shrimp then grill or saute away.

 - Guacamole – mash together ripe avocado, seasoned salt, and lime juice then devour.